Hotmoka/hotmoka/tutorial/Takamaka.md

    will throw an exception that makes the transaction running `invest()` fail.
    The investment will not be transferred to the `SimplePonzi` contract, but the investor will be punished by charging him all gas provided for the transaction.
-This is unfair since, after all, the investor has no way to know that the investment was not enough.
+This is unfair since, after all, the investor had no way to know that the investment was not enough.

 Hence, it would be nice and fair to provide investors with a way of accessing